rudenoise/rudenoiseSite/md/ocaml-diary-04b.md

 extend/include functionality, as required).
 Building CLI apps is well supported via the _Command_<sub>[_[6](#ref6)_]</sub> module.
-Help text, input parsing and flags have useful APIs, getting the basics working was equivalent the effort needed on other ecosystems.
+Help text, input parsing and flags have useful APIs, getting the basics working was equivalent the effort spent in other ecosystems.

 Switching between "pure functional" (for internal data structures and recursion) and imperative (communicating with the environment